rylew2/sharepoint-cra-starter/README.md

 - On premise credentials (NTLM)
 - Site Url: The url to the root of the site to connect to ex. http://my-sharepoint-site.com/sites/mysite
-- Your normal windows ad-ent and password (password will be stored encrypted locally and on .gitignore)
+- Your normal windows user login and password (password will be stored encrypted locally and on .gitignore)
 ```

 #### Configurations